-And what of it?
-That is one of the costs of entry to a market that is worth billions in sales.
+Well cry me a river!
+That is one of the costs of entry to a market that is worth billions in sales!

 In 2012, Syngenta’s seed care sales increased and exceeded 1.1 billion USD – that’s just one company – one year sales.

-Whether or not we could regulate better and more cost effectively in Britain on our own, is a valid question.
-However, the emphasis of regulation should be on protecting public and environment!
+Whether or not we could regulate better and more cost effectively in Britain on our own however, is a valid question, and this is what NGOs should be lobbying for - transparent and better regulation (note 'more' regulation is not the same as 'strong' regulation!).
+In any case, the emphasis of regulation should be on protecting public and environment!

-That is a cost of entry to any market, and it is what regulations are for, otherwise there is no point in having them.
-I certainly do not want companies to be able to throw any chemical they like around the countryside.
+But, that is a cost of entry to any market, and it is what regulations are for, otherwise there is no point in having them.
+I certainly do not want companies to be able to throw any chemical they like around the countryside!

 2014/2015 cereal marketing year closes with record exports and stock